BBQ Chicken: From Grill to Table in Minutes

 - Bone-in, skin-on slices: Essential for flavor.
 The skin adds texture and helps with moisture retention.

 - Preferences particular to species: Search for free-range or organic chicken.
-These options typically taste better due to their superior raising conditions.
+These options typically taste better due to their superior growing conditions.

-- Quantity: I advise using roughly 3.5 to 4 pounds (1.81 kg) of chicken for a normal BBQ.
-This quantity usually translates to roughly 12 to 14 pieces, which is ideal for feeding a gathering.
+- Quantity: I advise using roughly 3.5 to 4 pounds (1.81 kg) of chicken for a normal BQ.
+This quantity usually translates to rapproximately12 to 14 pieces, ideal for feeding a gathering.

 Let’s now discuss cooking temperature.
 Chicken’s optimum range is 165°F (ca. 74°C).
 This temperature range guarantees both juicy meat and thorough cooking.
 An instant-read thermometer changes everything.
 Cooking loses its guesswork with it.

-Great BBQ chicken depends mostly on patience.
+Excellent BQ chicken depends mostly on patience.
 Cooking it low and slow will help the flavors develop.
-The meat ought to be soft and delicious, and the skin should get crispy.
+The meat should be soft and delicious, and the skin should be crispy.

 Basic Instruments for BBQ Success